 Federal law prohibits the sale of the most hazardous types of fireworks to consumers.
 These include cherry bombs, M-80's and aerial bombs.

 In Florida, the law differentiates between selling and using fireworks.
 If you are purchasing fireworks for a private display, be sure to check with the vendor as to which products are legal for individual use with or without a permit.
 Many products are illegal for use by individuals in our state such as bottle rockets, mortars and Roman candles.

 Those allowed for consumer use include "glow worms," sparklers and others that give off smoke when lit.
 You'll find a list of approved fireworks at the State Fire Marshal's website.

 Using illegal fireworks can be costly: Violators are subject to a fine of up to $1,000 and up to a year in prison.Enjoy Your Fourth of July Fireworks Safely

 Safety comes first!
 Enjoy a brilliant Fourth by celebrating at your local public fireworks display.
 If, however, you want to share fireworks at a private party, here are some safety tips to keep in mind:

 The Law Offices of Diana Santa Maria, P.A. has extensive experience in representing victims who have been injured by fireworks or any other type of premises liability injury.
 You may be eligible for compensation if the accident was due to someone's negligence.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.